benistta/young-voice-9170/README.md

-Howarts again was a challenging IC to complete.
+Howarts again is a challenging IC to complete within a time block.
 The first 12 tests were resolved by doing validations and running relationships between the models.
-Afeter the test were running I started to focus on the features tests.
-I went back yo models for testing the number of professors each student has and the average age of students.
+After all errors are resolved, features tests needed to be created and completed.
+Methods in the models were created for the number of professors each student has and the average age of students.

 # Hogwarts Again